-If your symptoms occur frequently and you use your rescue inhaler more than twice a week, your doctor may prescribe an inhaled controller medication once or twice daily.
-These medications contain a long acting bronchodilator combined with an inhaled corticosteroid (eg, Advair, Symbicort).
-They work by preventing airway constriction and reducing inflammation – the two cardinal features of asthma.
+If your symptoms occur frequently and you use your rescue inhaler more than twice a week, your doctor may prescribe an inhaled controller medication to be used once or twice daily.
+These medications contain a long-acting bronchodilator combined with an inhaled corticosteroid (eg, Advair, Symbicort).
+They work by both preventing airway constriction and reducing chronic inflammation – the two cardinal features of asthma.

 Patients with severe allergies may also receive allergen immunotherapy or treatment with a drug called omalizumab.
 Other less commonly prescribed medications include theophylline and zileuton.

-Mild to moderate asthma attacks are generally treated on an outpatient basis with rescue inhalers, inhaled controller medications, and oral corticosteroids (eg, prednisone) at times.
+Mild to moderate asthma attacks are generally treated on an outpatient basis with rescue inhalers, inhaled controller medications, and oral corticosteroids (eg, prednisone) in otherwise healthy individuals.

 Severe asthma exacerbations (and some moderate exacerbations) usually require a visit to the emergency department and may warrant hospital admission.
 This is particularly true for individuals with high-risk features:

 - Very young or elderly patients